aleksk31/practicalEpigenomics/README.md

 cat regulatory.elements.starts.sigmoid_colon.tsv | wc -l
 ```

 **Task 4: Focus on protein-coding genes located on chromosome 1.
 From the BED file of gene body coordinates that you generated here, prepare a tab-separated file called gene.starts.tsv which will store the name of the gene in the first column, and the start coordinate of the gene on the second column (REMEMBER: for genes located on the minus strand, the start coordinate will be at the 3').**

-We copy the file to the current directory.
+Copy the file to the current directory.
 ```
 cp ../ChIP-seq/annotation/gencode.v24.protein.coding.gene.body.bed annotation/
 ```